- Introduction

 Introduction

 Thematic Maps offer one of the greatest potentials for creativity in maps.
-You can think of them a lot like info-graphics with location.
+You can think of them a lot like info-graphics with location information.
 Making truly great thematic maps is an art form and requires a great deal of skill to fully master.
-Where most of the maps we have been using in the course so far seek to express information about where things are and how to get there; thematic maps will strive to provide information about a location that is easy to digest, making use of symbol hierarchy, colour choices, and embedded charts.
+Where most of the maps we have been using in the course so far seek to express information about where things are and how to get there, thematic maps will strive to provide information about a location that is easy to digest by making use of symbol hierarchy, colour choices, and embedded charts.

-An ideal thematic map will convey its meaning intuitively, while a legend will still be present it shouldn’t needed to understand the essence of the map.
+An ideal thematic map will convey its meaning intuitively.
+While a legend will still be present, it shouldn’t be needed to understand the essence of the map.
 A truly great thematic map would then seamlessly blend into the medium where it is presented, matching styles of surrounding elements.

 1. Nominal/Categorical Symbology